Also known as

 Consequences

-The result is everyone is one the same page .It also leads to better story estimation because you don't just estimate for the lines of code to make that feature working but other things as well.
+The definition of done prevents unpleasant, last minute surprises.
+It puts everyone on the same page.
+It also leads to better story estimation because you don't just estimate for the lines of code to make that feature working but other things as well.

 Samples

-Sample definition of done:
+Sample definition of DONE: